I'M INTERESTED IN:

 The mission of the OCR is “to ensure equal access to education and to promote educational excellence throughout the nation through vigorous enforcement of civil rights.”

 The OCR enforces several Federal civil rights laws that prohibit discrimination in programs or activities that receive federal financial assistance from the Department of Education, including Title VI of the Civil Rights Act of 1964 (prohibits discrimination on the basis of race, color, and national origin); Title IX of the Education Amendments of 1972 (prohibits sex discrimination); Section 504 of the Rehabilitation Act of 1973 (prohibits discrimination on the basis of disability); and the Age Discrimination Act of 1975 (prohibits age discrimination.)
 Most of OCR's activities are conducted by its twelve enforcement offices throughout the country.
-These enforcement offices are organized into four divisions carrying out OCR's core work -- preventing, identifying, ending, and remedying discrimination against America's students.
+These enforcement officers are organized into four divisions carrying out OCR's core work -- preventing, identifying, ending, and remedying discrimination against America's students.

 A complaint of discrimination can be filed by anyone who believes that an educational institution that receives Federal financial assistance has discriminated against someone on the basis of race, color, national origin, sex, disability, or age.
 The person or organization filing the complaint need not be a victim of the alleged discrimination but may complain on behalf of another person or group.